A longer truce in Gaza is imperative

-Since the Israel-Gaza war began seven weeks ago, the four-day truce between the Netanyahu government and Hamas has provided the most promise so far, with the staggered release of hostages taken from Israel on October 7 in exchange for 150 Palestinian prisoners, some of whom are minors and have spent years incarcerated in Israeli prisons on seemingly arbitrary charges and others without any charge.
+Since the Israel-Gaza war began seven weeks ago, the four-day truce between the government of Prime Minister Benjamin Netanyahu and Hamas has provided the most promise so far, with the staggered release of hostages taken from Israel on October 7 in exchange for 150 Palestinian detainees, some of whom are minors and have spent years incarcerated in Israeli prisons on seemingly arbitrary charges and others without any charge.

 Since Friday, when the truce began, 41 of nearly 240 hostages have been released.
 Hamas still holds the majority captive.
 In exchange for the hostage release, 78 Palestinian detainees have been freed from Israeli prisons.
 By the end of the truce on Monday, and under the terms of the agreement, 50 Israeli hostages should be freed and 150 Palestinians released from Israeli jails.